NordicPlayground/Android-Common-Libraries/README.md

 * Abstract `NordicActivity` class which contain implementations for Nordic's splash screen animation.
 * `WizardStepComponent` for wizard-based app flow.
 * `CircularIcon` an icon with circular shape.
+* Other common views available for different projects.

 ## Permission